facebook/fboss/BUILD.md

 If you installed dependencies manually, CMAKE_INCLUDE_PATH and CMAKE_LIBRARY_PATH must be modified to include the paths to the dependencies.
 If you use `getdeps.sh`, then this should work out of the box.

-If you build with a specific SAI adapter, copy the SAI adapter shared library (libSaiAdapter.so) to external/SAI/lib/ directory or modify path to the library file in CMakeList.txt.
+If you build with SAI there are two additional steps: (1) copy and rename the SAI adapter library as external/SAI/lib/libSaiAdapter.so (2) copy and rename ./fboss/github/CMakeLists_SAI.txt as ./CMakeLists_SAI.txt.

 Build as follows: